flq/flq.github.io/markdown/2010/2010-3-23-Some-PowerShell-Fooplayin-with-da-Task-Scheduler.md

   where { $_.Enabled -eq $true -and $_.Name.StartsWith("Some.Pattern") }
 ```

-Tasks are obviously objects with properties and methods, hence we may just want to look at their names
+Tasks are obviously objects with properties and methods, hence we may want to look at their names

 ```powershell
 $tasks | select name</pre></div>
 ```

-Now, we can just disable them.
+Now, we can disable them.

 ```powershell
 $tasks | foreach { $_.Enabled = $false }